 Needless to say, for early businesses who are already bootstrapping and tight on cash, the pitch deck is a necessary weapon to take their companies to the next level financially.

-With powerful business intelligence data at your fingertips, Toggl can help you get your new business off the ground!
+With powerful business intelligence data at your fingertips, Toggl Track can help you get your new business off the ground!

 Best Pitch Decks: What Does it Take?